overleaf/overleaf/server-ce/README.md

 **Please read this entire file before installing ShareLaTeX via Docker.
 It's only short but contains some important information.**

-The recommended way to install and run ShareLaTeX Community Edition is via Docker:
+The recommended way to install and run ShareLaTeX Community Edition is via [Docker](https://www.docker.com/):

 ```
-$ docker run -d -v sharelatex:/var/lib/sharelatex --name=sharelatex sharelatex/sharelatex
+$ docker run -d -v ~/sharelatex_data:/var/lib/sharelatex -p 80 --name=sharelatex sharelatex/sharelatex
 ```

-This will download the ShareLaTeX image and start it running in the background.
+This will download the ShareLaTeX image and start it running in the background on port 80.
+You should be able to access it at http://localhost/.

 To stop ShareLaTeX: